-Your landscape or garden is an extension of your home.
-Creating a beautiful and functional outdoor living space can increase the value of your home and your enjoyment of the space
+Creating a beautiful and functional outdoor living space can increase the value and enjoyment of your home

 A landscape design can address many issues within a space while working with the natural environment and protecting resources.